Looking at Writing

 In addition to the story map, whole- or small-group lessons on story structure and prewriting brainstorming can help this young writer think about each part of the story, making sure it all makes sense.

-The author tries to use transitional words ("In thein" for And then) to signal sequence but she relies on the same transitional words over and over again.
+The author tries to use transitional words (“In thein” for And then) to signal sequence but she relies on the same transitional words over and over again.
 She may need a list of other transition words to choose from.
-A transition word chart (1MB PDF) could be developed during a mini-lesson or conference where the class looks at other texts to see other words authors use to show sequence.
+A transition word chart could be developed during a mini-lesson or conference where the class looks at other texts to see other words authors use to show sequence.
 Once created, the chart could then be reproduced in a smaller version so that the students could keep the ideas they generated in their own writing folder.